larsgrau/design-system-test/TOOL_CONCEPT.md

-# SDX AI Readiness Testing Tool - Refined Concept Document
+# Design System AI Readiness Testing Tool - Refined Concept Document

 ## Executive Summary

-This document outlines a comprehensive testing tool that evaluates SDX's AI readiness through three sequential assessments: (a) design library quality for AI consumption, (b) consistency between Figma design and codebase, and (c) code implementation quality.
+This document outlines a comprehensive testing tool that evaluates a design system's AI readiness through three sequential assessments: (a) design library quality for AI consumption, (b) consistency between Figma design and codebase, and (c) code implementation quality.
 Results are displayed in a web dashboard with prioritized recommendations, and test runs are logged with KPIs for tracking progress over time.

 ---